 - How long will the work required after grant, take?

-Your application will be progressed by Lawyers in our Wills and Estates team whose details can be found in related people below.
+Your matter will be progressed by Lawyers in our Wills and Estates team whose details can be found in related people below.
 Team Leader, Fiona Ashworth, supervises the work of all of the lawyers in the Wills and Estates team.
 Please read each profile for information on their qualifications and experience.